vfarcic/devops26/manuscript/05-buildpacks.md

 " | tee packs/go-mongo/charts/requirements.yaml
 ```

 Please note the usage of the `REPLACE_ME_APP_NAME` string.
 Today (February 2019), that is still one of the features that are not documented.
-When the buildpack is applied, it'll replace that string with the actual name of the application.
+When the build pack is applied, it'll replace that string with the actual name of the application.
 After all, it would be silly to hard-code the name of the application since this pack should be reusable across many.

 Now that we created the `mongodb` dependency, we should add the values that will customize MongoDB chart so that the database is deployed as a MongoDB replica set (a Kubernetes StatefulSet with two or more replicas).
 The place where we change variables used with a chart is `values.yaml`.
 But, since we want to redefine values of dependency, we need to add it inside the name or, in our case, the alias of that dependency.